StampyAI/alignment-research-dataset/README.md

 ## Development Environment

-To set up the development environment, run the following steps:
+To set up the development environment, run the following steps.
+You'll have to also set up [mysqlclient](https://pypi.org/project/mysqlclient/):

 ```bash
 git clone https://github.com/StampyAI/alignment-research-dataset
 cd alignment-research-dataset
 pip install -r requirements.txt
 ```

+### Database

+You'll also have to set up a MySQL database.
+To do so with Docker, you can run `./local_db.sh` which should spin up a container with the database initialised.

+### CLI options

 The available CLI options are list, fetch, fetch-all, and count-tokens.